 The water here was also crystal clear blue, you could see the bottom and the water was very deep.
 The cenote is surrounded by lush green jungle and it feels like you are swimming in a beautiful fresh waterhole.
 There a timber platform that ensure easy entry and exit from the cenote.
 Underneath the ledges you can see the roots of the trees which dip through the above ledge into the water.

 After you have visited the 4 cenotes, you are taken to the outdoor kitchen and served a traditional Mayan lunch.
 The food was delicious and the kids couldn’t get enough of it the soft tortilla tacos.
 There was a choice of pork, chicken or fish tacos and the soft tortillas were cooked on site in the pottery oven that resembled a pizza oven.
 After the delicious tacos there was a variety of fresh tropical fruit which the kids hoovered down in a split second.

 The food was so good, the kids are still talking about it today.
 The tacos were light and fresh and just how you would expect them to be in Mexico.
-I mostly want to return to Mexico to eat everything.
-There wasn’t one Mexican meal we had while in the USA that wasn’t amazing.
+I mostly want to return to Mexico to eat everything, I’d use the same strategies to avoid getting sick in Mexico as we do when we travel in Asia, however there wasn’t one Mexican meal we had while in the USA that wasn’t amazing.

 Our Verdict on the best Cenote near Playa del Carmen